black-cat-enthusiast/Blogdown_Test/content/post/2023-08-12-Subsetting-in-R/Subsetting.md

 ### Method #3: dplyr "select"

 - You can also use the "select" function inside of dplyr code blocks.
 This is generally the most elegant solution to choosing a subset of your dataframe to work with.

+- The result of the "select" function inside dplyr code blocks does not need to be assigned onto another variable, and the result of the below expression could be piped directly to the summarise function and / or to ggplot2 for visualization.

 ```r